karanpareek96/Audio-Analysis-Tools/README.md

 # Spectral Tools
 1. plot_spectrogram.m - Spectrogram using the STFT function

+# MFCC
+Calculates the Mel Frequency Cepstral Coefficients for a given number of filters, min/max frequency range and number of DCT filters

 # Citation
 Pareek, K. (2018).
 "Audio Analysis Tools".
 Unpublished manuscript, New York University.